For Consumers

 If the health plan and provider or facility cannot agree on an amount to be paid for the service after 30 days, either party can go to arbitration.
 Each party pays their own attorney fees and they split the cost of arbitration.
 The arbitrator will choose one party's best offer.

-The parties can access a data set from the All Payer Claims Database to help during the negotiation of a reasonable payment amount.
-The data set:
+The parties can access a data set from the all payer claims database to help during the negotiation of a reasonable payment amount.
+Arbitrators also can access the data set to inform their decisions.
+The data set is based on commercial health insurance claims and includes the median in-network, out-of-network and billed charges for services covered under law.

 Consumer notice requirements for providers and facilities